yximkt/yximkt.github.io/index.md

 In pursuit of this ambition, I combine rigorous <strong>causal inference</strong>, <strong>machine learning</strong>, <strong>econometric methods</strong> and <strong>insights from behavioral science</strong> to tackle important questions in the domain of digital platforms.

 My recent research centers on <strong>charitable contexts</strong> through incentivizing donors and helping patients craft their appeals.
-Through large-scale field experiments and cutting-edge computational methods (e.g., deep learning, computer vision, etc.), my research explores how <strong>behavioral nudges</strong>, <strong>visual strategies</strong>, and <strong>large language models</strong> can enhance prosocial outcomes on <strong>charitable crowdfunding platforms</strong>.
+Through large-scale field experiments and cutting-edge computational methods (e.g., deep learning, computer vision, etc.), I explore how <strong>behavioral nudges</strong>, <strong>visual strategies</strong>, and <strong>large language models</strong> can enhance prosocial outcomes on <strong>charitable crowdfunding platforms</strong>.

 My research has been published in <strong><cite class="journal">Marketing Science</cite></strong> and is under revision for other top business journals.